 - Written Agreements & Permissions: BFK will obtain the necessary written agreements with funders, site owners, artists, municipalities and other parties of interest This step will occur in stages, sites are lined up in each year, funding is secured, muralists are engaged, permits applied for, designs are approved, etc.

 - Implementation, Community Engagement and Celebration.
-This step will naturally unfold as the mural is created, the community is invited to participate in events surrounding its creation and when the story is told and celebrated in September during BFK’s Fall Bike Celebration!
+These steps will naturally unfold as the mural is created, the community is invited to participate in events surrounding its creation and when the story is told and celebrated in September during BFK’s Fall Bike Celebration!

 BFK’s Bike Art Committee